carreypro/portfolio/README.md

-# Corey Chiu Portfolio Template
+# Carrey's Portfolio

-This is a portfolio template template created by [Corey Chiu](https://coreychiu.com).
+This is a portfolio website created by [Carrey](https://github.com/carreypro).

 ## Features